Introduction to Law and Regulatory Framework

 All about the course

 Across three years of study, you'll cover topics that include regulation, economics, management, surveying, process management, construction law, dispute resolution, risk, value management, and technology.
 In your final year, you'll also complete a research dissertation.

 Industry placements are a great opportunity to get some hands-on experience and make those early career connections.
-On this course, you'll have the option to take an industrial placement year between years two and three.
-Although you will be responsible for securing your own placement, we will assign you a placement tutor to monitor your progress and assess your final placement report.
+On this course, you'll have the option to take an industry placement between years two and three.
+Although you’ll be responsible for securing your placement, our tutors will support you, monitor your progress and assess your final placement report.

 You will be introduced to English Law and relevant statutory requirements for studying for vocational qualifications in the construction and property professions.
 The module also introduces you to the workings of the English legal system, to the law relating to contracts and to the regulatory framework affecting the use, management and development of land, in particular, planning, building control and the CDM regulations.